abra5umente/spotty-remote/README.md

 ## Troubleshooting

-**"TAILSCALE_AUTH_KEY is required"**
+**"Tailscale not connected"**
-- Make sure you've set the auth key in your `.env` file
+- Make sure Tailscale is running on your host: `tailscale status`

-**"Failed to connect to Tailscale"**
-- Check your auth key is correct
-- Verify Tailscale network is accessible
+- Connect to Tailscale: `tailscale up --authkey=your-auth-key`

 **"No active playback found"**
 - Make sure Spotify desktop client is running